CITM-UPC/ManteGameMaker/docs/README.md

 In the menu General < PLAY / STOP to play the game

 ### Debug:

+Z to play music1, spatialsound 1 and 2 at the same time without loop (debug)

 K to change the Frustum Culling from the screen camera to the camera created at the scene and viceversa